 A nosebleed occurs when the blood vessels lining a person’s nose get injured.
 Epistaxis is the medical term defining a nosebleed.
 The location -and the high vasculature of the nose make nosebleeds common.
 Most nosebleeds occur when there is digital trauma or irritation to the mucous membranes.
 Individuals with hypertension, atherosclerosis, or taking blood-thinning medications like anticoagulants, aspirin, and anti-inflammatories are highly vulnerable to epistaxis.

 Other reasons for prompt nose bleeding include nose-picking, allergies, excessive sleeping, placing foreign objects in the nose, and nose blowing.
 Epistaxis mostly affects children because of their aggressive way of playing.
-Mostly, single epistaxis should not be a huge concern, but it is prolonged, one should seek medical attention from experts such as chronic nosebleed specialist Los Angeles physicians.
-Here are thirteen tips for preventing and stopping an acute or chronic nosebleed alone or with the help of a head and neck doctor in Los Angeles.
+Mostly, single epistaxis should not be a huge concern, but it is prolonged, one should seek medical attention from experts such as a specialist for frequent nosebleeds in Los Angeles physicians.
+Here are thirteen tips for preventing and stopping an acute or chronic nosebleed alone or with the help of a head and neck doctor in the L.A. area.

 It would be best if you avoided leaning backward and preferably lean forward while sitting to help blood exit your nose without causing a mess.
 Your head should be placed high above the heart level.
 Leaning forward prevents blood from flowing into your throat and stomach that can lead to vomiting or choking.
 You should remain calm and breathe through the mouth rather than your nose.